csswizardry/csswizardry.github.com/_posts/2013-07-10-leeds-hangout.md

 show_taxonomy: true
 ---

-It seems that tech events in [Leeds](http://bit.ly/14Id5QD)—where I live—are like buses; you wait ages for one and then two show up at once!
+It seems that tech events in [Leeds](http://bit.ly/14Id5QD) — where I live — are like buses; you wait ages for one and then two show up at once!
 These are:

 * [Hey!Stac](http://hey.wearestac.com/)